alex23lemm/zementisr/README.md

 The zementisr package requires that you store your secrets and the base URL of your Zementis Server as environment variables in the `.Renviron` file in your home directory.

-Please, make sure to set the following environment variables accordingly in your `.Renviron` file before using functions from the zementisr package.:
+Please, make sure to set the environment variables below in your `.Renviron` file before using functions from the zementisr package.
+You can easily edit `.Renviron` using `usethis::edit_r_environ()`.

 ``` r
 ZEMENTIS_base_url = "[address]:[port]"